 The data from this sampling effort can be accessed by contacting Environmental Scientist Benjamin Meyer.

-A comprehensive review of water quality data from this project was published in 2016 and is available here:
+A comprehensive review of water quality data from this project was published in 2007 and in 2016:

 In 2023, a new comprehensive review of water quality data from 2000 – 2023 is in progress